Last Updated on December 23, 2022 by Jim Ferri

-I love a Christmas river cruise.
-In fact, after my life’s greatest passion, my grandchildren, sits a three-way tie for “second-place:” river cruising, Europe, and Christmas markets.
+I love Christmas market cruises.
+In fact, after my life’s greatest passion, my grandchildren, they share a three-way tie for second-place: river cruising, Europe, and Christmas markets.

-How better to embrace those three foci than to sail on one of Europe’s storied rivers to medieval towns that celebrate the Christmas season with market festivals featuring native crafts, local food, beer and glühwein, and activities ranging from live music performances to amusement rides?
+How better to embrace those three foci than to sail on one of Europe’s storied rivers to medieval towns?
+Many celebrate the Christmas season with market festivals featuring native crafts, local food, beer and glühwein.
+There are also activities ranging from live music performances to amusement rides?

-If you want to enjoy a Christmas river cruise, however, you need to move quickly.
+If you want to enjoy a Christmas market river cruise, however, you need to book early in the year.

-Why You Need to Book Your Christmas River Cruise Now
+Why You Need to Book Christmas Market Cruises Early

-It is important to book as early as possible since the dates and itineraries for Christmas market sailings are dictated by the Advent season and are limited to those destinations that have large marketplaces.
+It is important to book as early as possible since the dates and itineraries for Christmas market cruises are dictated by the Advent season.
+And they are limited to those destinations that have large marketplaces.
 That means that sailings are limited, as is cabin availability.

-I have two late-November sailings along the Rhine booked for this fall, both of which I am “hosting” and they are arranged so I am home for Thanksgiving.
-A wine-themed cruise is the first, the second sails along the Rhine to Christmas markets in quaint medieval towns with beautiful Christmas-market squares.
-I booked both of these cruises early in the year to ensure I got the cabin category I wanted.
+I have two late-November sailings along the Rhine booked for this fall, both arranged so I am home for Thanksgiving.
+A wine-themed cruise is the first.
+The second sails along the Rhine to Christmas markets in quaint medieval towns with beautiful Christmas-market squares.
+I booked both of these Christmas market cruises early in the year to ensure I my cabin category.

-Although I booked far ahead, for most people this is the very best time to make holiday-season reservations – but you must hurry since deals expire in just a few days.
+Although I booked far ahead, for most people June is the very best time to make holiday-season reservations.
+But be aware that deals can expire in just a few days.

-Why A Christmas River Cruise to European Markets
+Why Sail on Christmas River Cruises to European Markets

 It is such a surreal feeling to wake up on a small ship gliding down a winding river and look out at a gently-falling snow blanketing the woods.
 Then you round a bend and fairytale houses or castles appear.